pmcgoohan/targeting-zero-mev/content-layer.md

 ### No Satisfaction Guaranteed

-Around 1.4 billion dollars will be taken from Ethereum users this year as miner extractable value (MEV).
-This is in markets valued at around 50 billion dollars.
+A projected 1.4 billion dollars will be taken from Ethereum users in 2021 as Miner Extractable Value (MEV).
+For the first time this will surpass the amounts made in High Frequency Trading (HFT) in the traditional financial markets at around 1 billion dollars.

-The nearest equivalent in the traditional financial markets is HFT (high frequency trading).
-One recent estimate is that HFT is now worth only 1 billion dollars per year in markets valued in the 100s of trillions of dollars, so less than MEV in absolute terms and certainly as a ratio of volume.

 It seems odd that a decentralized blockchain like Ethereum could suffer worse exploits than it’s traditional centralized competitors.
 Wasn’t decentralization meant to fix this stuff?